Subaru-PFS/pfs_helpdesk_tutorial/docs/02_02_run_ingestion.md

 ---

 We can ingest data into the `butler` repository.
-There are two kinds of data that we need to ingest: raw images and the `pfsConfig` files.
+There are two kinds of data that we need to ingest: raw images and the `PfsConfig` files.
 These are ingested using two separate commands:

 ``` bash